Reading for Motivation, motivation for reading…..

-Building knowledge and enriching reading experiences for me has had positive outcomes by encouraging learners to integrate images and prompts to demonstrate a deep understanding of location, culture and meaning to text.
+Building knowledge and enriching reading experiences for me has had positive outcomes by encouraging learners to integrate images and prompts to demonstrate a deep understanding of location, culture and meaning to a text.
 Key vocabulary was taken from selected reading books and learners used ‘Google’ to search for these.
 This led to discussions about their books and further led to some of the reluctant readers being captivated to read on.

-The realisation of living in a ‘digital world’ has an important role in today’s teaching and can play an integral part in prompting key aspects of reading through the endless stream of media and technology.
+The realisation of living in a ‘digital world’ has an important role in today’s teaching and can play an integral part in promoting key aspects of reading through the endless stream of media and technology.

 One particular ‘App’ that has been successful in reading development was ‘Story Maker’.
-This encapsulated all abilities and allowed learners to create their own book.
+This encapsulated all abilities and allowed learners to create their own books.
 This for some learners would have been a very daunting if not anxious task previously.

 Nurturing the Motivation